 Make a shopping list.
 Decide to buy foods that keep, like boxes of pasta.
 Lots of boxes of pasta.

 Go to COOP supermarket.
 Discover that shelves are empty.
 There’s no boxed pasta.
 No jars of tomato sauce.
 No dried Borlotti beans in bags.
 And no reconstituted milk either.
-Here, too, everyone’s had the same idea.
+Here, too, everyone’s had the same idea and has stocked up to weather this thing.

 In the refrigerated section though, you’ll find fresh milk, whole milk.
 And good Pienza pecorino cheese.
 And in the produce section: artichokes, those small, sweet, tender kind.
 Also, some early fava beans.
 They’re bright green and straight from a local farmer’s vegetable patch.
 Behind the deli counter, there’s some freshly made tagliatelle.
 And entire prosciutti, salt and pepper cured, waiting to be sliced.